(Electronic financial services)

 – In your opinion, what is the main result of implementing ELMA?

-After having used ELMA, I have come to a conclusion that Russian developers are strong players on the IT market.
+After having used ELMA, I have come to the conclusion that Russian developers are strong players on the IT market.
 I am proud of them

 – What would you recommend to those companies and managers who are thinking about implementing a BPMS?